OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-29.md

 ## 1 Chronicles 29:26

-Now David the son of Jesse reigned over all Israel.
+David, the son of Jesse, reigned over all Israel.

 ---